• 100 % pure China Tung Oil: no additives or distillates

 • Does not blister or peel if properly applied

-• Does not mould or darken with time like linseed oil
+• Does not mold or darken with time like linseed oil

 Timber frame finished with tung oil